 This report was commissioned by the Social Exclusion Unit from the Institute for Volunteering Research.
 It reviews the available literature on adult mental health and volunteering, to identify benefits gained through volunteering activity.

 Leading a movement against suicide, the single biggest killer of men under 45 in the UK and the cause of 18 deaths every day.
 Join the campaign to take a stand against suicide.
+Radio X has teamed up with CALM to produce a Mental Health Toolkit – a series of podcasts from Nish Kumar, Ed Gamble, Iain Stirling, Jason Fox and Simon Neil tackle topics including money worries to anxiety, drawing on their own personal experience as well as providing some advice for if you’re struggling.

 The Time to Change campaign is about challenging stigma and discrimination against people experiencing mental health problems and mental ill-health.
 Time to Change say that talking about mental health can strengthen friendships, aid recovery, break down stereotypes and take the taboo out of something that affects us all.
 Why not connect with over 38,000 other people who’ve signed the Time to Change pledge to start a conversation about mental health.
 Click here to find out more and sign the pledge